+The station proposals present an exciting opportunity to make better use of this important town centre asset.
+Any scheme would need to master the change in levels created by the railway bridge.
 This is a particular challenge when providing for mobility impaired access.
 There is potential expansion space for the Archway Theatre on The Drive.
-The scheme should also include public realm improvements following the theme of town squares with possibly a new station square surrounded by retail units.
+The scheme should also include public realm improvements following the theme of town squares.